Progressive: tending to get worse over time

 Cholestasis: means poor bile flow and build-up of substances in the liver that would normally be carried out of the liver into bile and then the intestines

 Progressive Familial Intrahepatic Cholestasis (PFIC) is a general term that represents a group of rare genetic (inherited) disorders that cause a progressive (increasingly severe) liver disease and can lead to cirrhosis and end-stage liver disease.
 Often the hallmark feature of this disorder is severe and debilitating pruritus (itching).
+Keep reading to understand further about liver disease in children.

 What is the Liver?